spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

     - If there are any lines you added, use the arrow to transfer the lines to the new version.

-    - If there are lines you did not add that are red highlighted, they have been removed in the new version, and you should **not** copy them over.
+    - If there are lines you did not add that are red highlighted, they have been removed in the new version, and you should *not* copy them over.

-7. Check for changed settings in the new configuration and copy settings from the current configuration to the new version.
+7. Check for changed settings in the new configuration, and copy settings from the current configuration to the new configuration.

 8. Review new sections in the new configuration.
-You should adopt them, as they are typically needed to support the new version.
+You should adopt them, as they are typically needed to support the new configuration.

 9. Check for changes in the same line that have a different value.
 If it is not a customization you made, you should adopt the new value, as it is known to be compatible with the new version.

 10. Confirm your updates.

 ## Validate